Felipe-Borba/IGTI-NodeJS/README.md

 ## Lesson 1.6.4

-* Talk a lithe about 'readline' library.
+* Talk a little about 'readline' library.

+## Lesson 1.6.5

+* Introduction of 'events' lib-module.